 I assigned each of these to either the first or second check using a simple excel spreadsheet and listed them in the first column, each on a separate row.
 I pay my mortgage, my largest expense, with my first check so use my second check to cover most of the smaller bills (my bills naturally fell into this pattern but if yours don’t, you can call the company and see if you can negotiate a different due date).

 This chart hangs on my refrigerator and every time I pay a bill, I write down the date it is paid.
 To make it easy to see what is paid when, bills covered in by the first check are shaded grey.
 Also, I pay my bills as soon as I get the money to pay them, even if they aren’t due for several weeks.
 In my experience, waiting is a recipe for disaster: the money isn’t going to earn any interest sitting in my checking account for a few more days, and I may be tempted to spend it on something else if it just sitting there, making me feel richer than I actually am.

 See—that doesn’t sound too painful!

 Step 3: Daily Expenses and Other Expenses That Are Expected But Do Not Occur Regularly

 I pay for daily expenses and things that are expected but not regular—such as oil changes, hair cuts—out of a weekly allowance I budget for myself.
-The best way I have found to do this is just to withdraw that amount of money in cash at the beginning of the two week cycle.
+While I was getting out of debt, the best way I have found to do this is to just withdraw that amount of money in cash at the beginning of the two week cycle.
 As many people have noted before me, there is nothing like cold hard cash to make you think long and hard about spending money on something.